3dfernando/tron-bos/README.md

 # TRON-BOS
-TRON-BOS (Telecentric Rotating Nozzle Background Oriented Schlieren) is a technique to obtain volumetric density fields through parallel-ray density tomography.
+TRON-BOS (Telecentric Rotating Nozzle Background Oriented Schlieren) is a technique to obtain volumetric density fields through parallel-ray density tomography by using a nozzle mounted on a rotating pipe.

 # Pre-Requisites
 This code currently requires: